- Submitter Prepares Expense Report and Submits into Workflow

 All expenses must be for a valid business purpose that is necessary and reasonable in order to conduct University business.
 A business purpose must be documented for all expenditures for which an individual is reconciling or requesting reimbursement.

-These two fields will appear only if you chose "CU Non-Profiled Payee" as the Type of Report.
+These fields will appear only if you chose "CU Non-Profiled Payee" as the Type of Report.
 This step only applies when you are reimbursing a Student or Guest (Outside Party):

 - Select the appropriate Vendor Type from the drop-down menu